BernardBurke/BernardBurke.github.io/_posts/2022-11-03-and-before-or.md

 So, says Sandthou -
 "Next when your mind..
 Sees a judgement where experience Blind
-Place a foot on a Woken Core
+Place a foot on a Woken sand
-Kindly choose the preference Or"
+Kindly choose the preference And"

 Inclusion means
 There is no Them